You Can Trust Your Parents!

 , by Dr. Bell (Teton NewMedia): Gives breed defects in order of most seen to least seen.
 It is a great reference for genetic issues that have been seen for your specific breed.

-Genetics does not tell you what you will see.
+Genetics do not tell you what you will see.
 Genetics tell you what you might see.
 Improved genetics is not a sprint, it’s a marathon.
 A consistent plan is always a winner!

 If you need help, call us at 1-800-786-4751.